mmoran0032/essentials/EDITORS.md

   packages don't appear to be available for install with Codium.
 - (Optionally) link directories across the Windows-Linux divide to allow for them to be viewable in both places
+- Manually copy over the `settings.json` file.
+Since that file location is within the Windows side, the setup script will not push it to the correct location.

 ## Vim